 “I’ll be there in a second.
 Thanks for letting me know,” Kid Flash said.

 “It’s all right.
-I myself have something to do, some unfinished business, and I will join you shortly,” Alex Luthor said, walking toward some mountain terrain.
+I myself have something to do, some unfinished business, and I will join you shortly,” said Alex Luthor, walking toward some mountain terrain.

 “You know that feeling you get when you’re about to take a test and you’re unprepared?
-I’m feeling it right now,” Kid Flash said.
+I’m feeling it right now,” confided Kid Flash.

 “Don’t sweat it.
-Just remember our battle cry,” Cyborg said.
+Just remember our battle cry,” said Cyborg.